cosmos/sdk-tutorials/tutorials/4-golang-intro/index.md

 * Begin exploring interfaces in Go.
 * Find an introduction to control structures in Go with a closer look at `if`, `switch`, and `for` statements.
 * Learn more about arrays and slices, as well as standard packages Go offers.
-* Take a look at Go#s built-in concurrency by exploring Goroutine and channels.
+* Take a look at Go's built-in concurrency by exploring Goroutine and channels.

 </HighlightBox>